How Should I Budget as A First-time Tenant?

 If a gap between income and expenses exists, brainstorm ways to bridge it so that your budget stays sound & healthy.

-With a better understanding of your finances, you can be better prepared with drafting a thoughtful budget plan to save money for your future needs and important stuff.
+With a better understanding of your finances, you can be better prepared to draft a thoughtful budget plan to save money for your future needs and important stuff.

 Set A Budget for Rent & Other Housing Costs